ryangerardwilson/md2ltx/README.md

     md2ltx [source.md] [output.pdf] [--open] [--help]

-• <strong>source_file</strong>
-  Path to the input Markdown (.md) file.
+• `source_file`: Path to the input Markdown (.md) file.

-• <strong>output_pdf</strong> (optional)
-  Path to the output PDF file.
+• `output_pdf` (optional): Path to the output PDF file.
 If omitted, a default name is derived from the source file, and the working directory is assumed to be the path.

-• <strong>--open</strong>
-  Open the resulting PDF in the system’s default viewer.
+• `--open`: Open the resulting PDF in the system’s default viewer.

-• <strong>--template &lt;template_name&gt;</strong>
-  Specify a built-in templates by name.
+• `--template &lt;template_name&gt;`: Specify a built-in templates by name.
 Available templates: “two-column”).

-• <strong>--help</strong>
+• `--help`: Access documentation.
-  Show this help message and exit.

 ## 2. Templates